doduy291/nextjs-boilerplate-v12/README.md

 - [NextJS](https://nextjs.org) - A React framework that enables you to build superfast and extremely user-friendly static websites.
 - [Typescript](https://www.typescriptlang.org) - A strongly typed programming language that builds on JavaScript.
+- [Sass](https://sass-lang.com) - A preprocessor scripting language that is interpreted or compiled into CSS.
 - [ESlint](https://eslint.org) - A tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
 - [Husky](https://www.npmjs.com/package/husky) - Git hooks that allows custom scripts to be ran against your repository.
 - [Lint-staged](https://github.com/okonet/lint-staged) - Helping [Husky](https://www.npmjs.com/package/husky) to run linters against staged git files. (require [Husky](https://www.npmjs.com/package/husky))
 - [Commitlint](https://commitlint.js.org/#/) - A tool that lints your commit messages and makes sure they follow a set of rules. (require [Husky](https://www.npmjs.com/package/husky))
+- [Stylelint](https://stylelint.io) - A linter that avoids errors and enforces conventions in CSS.

 ## Getting Started